 With a newborn, it seemed like all my time management skills went out the window.
 But there was one thing that helped me feel hopeful—Laundry Day Monday.

 Monday would come and I would somehow get some laundry done.
 I didn’t say ALL the laundry, but some.
 This simple habit helped me to persevere, but I also didn’t really understand that it was working for me.

 So when I started to get more overwhelmed, instead of creating more habits, I did what I heard the most often.
 “Don’t worry.
 You’ll just figure it out.”
 I bet you’ve heard that phrase more than once also.

 Instead of getting better—I got more overwhelmed.
 As our son turned three, I was failing as a stay at home mom.

-In reality, when you just let life happen, basically you’re living like it doesn’t matter what you do, when you do it, and how you do it.
-It just needs to get done.
+Think about it this way, when you just let life happen, basically you’re living like it doesn’t matter what you do, when you do it, and how you do it.
+As a mom, this kind of thinking defines managing your time only by what needs to get done.

 The problem is, that when you think this way, you’re also telling yourself that what you’re doing doesn’t really matter.